untoldengine/UntoldEngine/README.md

 ## Core Direction

+**Vision:** An engine that empowers creativity and never stands in its way.

+**Mission:** Build a reliable engine that lets developers focus on creating, not troubleshooting the tools they depend on.

 Untold Engine is built around three focused goals:

 - **Spatial Engine First** — Designed for spatial computing applications.
 LOD, geometry streaming, and static batching exist to support large, real-world-scale environments where presence and performance both matter.